SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 ```
 <br>
-Running this code gives us:

 * Classification Accuracy = **0.935** meaning we correctly predicted the class of 93.5% of test set observations
 * Precision = **0.887** meaning that for our *predicted* delivery club signups, we were correct 88.7% of the time
 * Recall = **0.904** meaning that of all *actual* delivery club signups, we predicted correctly 90.4% of the time
 * F1-Score = **0.895**

-These are all higher than what we saw when applying Logistic Regression, and marginally higher than what we got from our Decision Tree.
-If we are after out and out accuracy then this would be the best model to choose.
-If we were happier with a simpler, easier explain model, but that had almost the same performance - then we may choose the Decision Tree instead!
+These are all higher than the results from the Logistic Regression model, and marginally higher than those from the Decision Tree model.
+Because our primary concern here is predictive accuracy, this is the best model to predict our data on.
+If we were happier with a simpler, easier to explain model, but that had almost the same performance - then we would choose the Decision Tree instead.

 <br>

 ### Feature Importance <a name="rf-model-feature-importance"></a>

 Random Forests are an ensemble model, made up of many, many Decision Trees, each of which is different due to the randomness of the data being provided, and the random selection of input variables available at each potential split point.